smcclab/smc-course/_assessments/04-lens-performance.md

 {:.info-box}

 You will perform a concert with the members of your group.
 Each group member must present their own work and be prepared to participate in everybody else's piece.

+{:.warn-box}
+**Computer Music Languages studied this semester** are: Pure Data and Gibber.
+Your performance is expected to work in Pd-vanilla and `gibber.cc/playground`.
+If extensions or libraries are required, these **must** be documented in your performance materials.

 ### Performance materials